 Players dropping out during the season have a significant negative impact on their group.
 Unfortunately, some must drop out, or become inactive and have to be removed by the moderators.
 It is difficult to deal with matches that have been played by a player who has dropped because the matches they played and failed to play can have a significant impact on the group standings.
 The following rules are used for dropped players:

-- If the removed player played 3 or more complete matches (each match being 6 games), the games they played are retained and the games they did not play are simulated by averaging the average winning percentage of the dropped player and the average losing percentage of their opponent in all games they did play.
+- If the removed player played any games, their remaining match results are instead simulated by averaging the average winning percentage of the dropped player and the average losing percentage of their opponent in all games they did play.
 Afterward, all the match results involving the dropped player are scaled by the percentage of their games they actually played.

 Players who drop mid-season will be banned from participation in the next 2 League seasons.
 Dropped players finish last place in their division and will demote, which may affect their placement in subsequent seasons they return to.
 If a player drops out within the first week of the season or is in good standing with the League (i.e. has played in prior seasons without drops or late finishes), the ban period and demotion penalty may be reduced or eliminated at the moderators’ discretion.